 FAMR Provides AGI Calculation Assistance

-As you can see throughout this piece, determining your AGI can be somewhat complex and a misstep here could prevent an individual from missing out on the phenomenal 8(a) benefits.
+As you can see throughout this piece, knowing how to calculate your adjusted gross income (AGI) can be somewhat complex and a misstep here could prevent an individual from missing out on the phenomenal 8(a) benefits.
 The professionals at FAMR can make this process much easier by determining your AGI for you and ensuring you get what you qualify for.
-We will perform an analysis for the last three tax years and provide you with a detailed report showing you exactly what your AGI is for each year and averaged over the last three years.
+We will perform an analysis for the last three tax years and provide you with a detailed report showing you exactly what your adjusted gross income (AGI) is for each year and averaged over the last three years.